-- For single input ALU operations the source is B and the result destination is A. For example: not B => A. - For two input ALU operations the primary source is A, the secondary source is B, and the result destination is A. For example: A B => A. - For single input conditional branch statements A is tested against zero, and the absolute address is B, or the address increment is B or is supplied as immediate data.
-For example: (A>0) ?
-B => PC. - For two input conditional branch statements, A is tested against B, and the address increment is supplied as immediate data.
-For example: (A!=B) ?
-PC+I => PC. - For memory reads the base address is B, the read value is written to A, and there is an immediate 4 bit positive address offset.
-For example: mem(B+I) => A. - For memory writes the base address is B, the write value is read from A, and there is an immediate 4 bit positive address offset.
-For example: A => mem(B+I). - For subroutines the subroutine absolute address is B and the return address (the PC) is pushed to A. - When an interrupt is taken the return address (the PC) is automatically pushed to stack S0 (this is the only "special" stack, and this is the only way in which it is "special").
+- For single input ALU operations the source is B and the result destination is A. For example: A:=not(B). - For two input ALU operations the primary source is A, the secondary source is B, and the result destination is A. For example: A:=A-B. - For single input conditional branch statements A is tested against zero.
+The address increment is B or is supplied as immediate data.
+For example: PC:=(A>0)?PC+B:PC. - For two input conditional branch statements A is tested against B. The address increment is supplied as immediate data.
+For example: PC:=(A!=B)?PC+I:PC. - For memory reads the base address is B, the read value is written to A, and there is an immediate 4 bit positive address offset.
+For example: A:=mem(B+I). - For memory writes the base address is B, the write value is read from A, and there is an immediate 4 bit positive address offset.
+For example: mem(B+I):=A. - For internal register set access the absolute address is I and the data is read from or written to A. Read example: A:=reg(I).
+Write example: reg(I):=A. - For subroutines the subroutine absolute address is B and the return address (the PC) is pushed to A. - When an interrupt is taken the return address (the non-incremented PC) is automatically pushed to stack S0 (this is the only "special" stack, and this is the only way in which it is "special").